supernova106/oh-my-troubleshoot/Linux.md

 # The three numbers are exponentially damped moving sum averages with a 1 minute, 5 minute, and 15 minute constant
 uptime

+# The dmesg command displays messages from the kernel.
+You can check for kernel-related errors or warnings by running
 dmesg | tail

+# On Linux systems that use syslog, you can check the system log for messages related to the crash
+tail -f /var/log/syslog

 vmstat 1

 # This command prints CPU time breakdowns per CPU, which can be used to check for an imbalance.